 This course – taught by highly experienced professionals in Bangladesh, the UK, and Zambia – helps you understand, design and implement mixed methods research and evaluations amidst contexts of rapid change.

-Our online course combines live lectures, webinars, readings, case studies and group work.
+Our online course is designed with busy international development professionals and practitioners in mind.
+It combines live lectures, webinars, readings, case studies and group work.

 It will run over four weeks on Wednesdays in October 2023, with specific webinar times to be confirmed.
 Participation in the course (during and outside of the real-time sessions) will require approximately 4-5 hours of your time per week, which includes 2-3 hours per week of live sessions.